-Ben Welch Snellings has been performing as cellist, teaching cello and strings students, and coordinating music for weddings and events in the San Francisco Bay Area for 25 years.
+Ben Welch Snellings has been performing as a cellist, teaching cello and string students, and coordinating music for weddings and events in the San Francisco Bay Area for more than 35 years.
 His work as a classical and jazz musician is founded on a rigorous, graduate-level conservatory education.
 As well as performing and teaching, he composes and arranges original pieces.

 Performer

-Ben’s multifaceted talent is showcased through his work with symphony orchestras, musical theatre, television, chamber music ensembles and jazz combos.
-His musical diversity has led to touring through Europe as cellist for the musical West Side Story, performances with the jazz strings duo Different Strokes (with violinist Yehudit), the Austin Willacy Band and the San Francisco Composers Chamber Orchestra among others.
+Ben’s multifaceted talent is showcased through his work with symphony orchestras, musical theatre, television, chamber music ensembles, and jazz combos.
+His musical diversity has led to touring through Europe as a cellist for the musical West Side Story, performances with the jazz strings duo Different Strokes (with violinist Yehudit), the Austin Willacy Band, and the San Francisco Composers Chamber Orchestra, among others.

 Event Solo Cellist